kaniyamudhan/Text-to-Image-Generator/README.md

 2. Click the "Generate Image" button to create an image.
 3. Once the image is generated, you can download it using the "Download Image" button.

-## Customization

-Feel free to customize the styles, add new features, or integrate additional APIs to enhance the functionality of the app.

 ## Acknowledgments